-We stopped selling secondhand wooden frame pianos 30-40 years ago, and as far as I know there were none being manufactured by the start of the 20th century.
+We stopped selling secondhand wooden frame pianos 30-40 years ago, and as far as I know, there were none being manufactured by the start of the 20th century.
 Although some manufacturers such as Broadwoods were producing pianos with iron bentsides (½ wood, ½ iron) and some with ¾ iron frames after 1900.

 The most likely story behind your piano is that it came to us secondhand, was reconditioned and then resold.
-On repolishing the piano, the transfer name – which may have only been anotherr retailer’s name – will have come off, so we would have replaced it with the “Mickleburgh” name.
+On repolishing the piano, the transfer name – which may have only been another retailer’s name – will have come off, so we would have replaced it with the “Mickleburgh” name.
 Unfortunately, we were bombed in the blitz of 1942 and lost all our earlier records, but since rebuilding and reopening in 1957 all pianos we sold were given a number, and if I have that number I may be able to look it up – assuming the piano passed through our hands after 1957.
-We also have all the numbers on computer since 1988, so if it passed through our hands after that date it will be even easier to find!
+We also have been recording all the numbers on a computer since 1988 so if it passed through our hands after that date it will be even easier to find!

 You should find a 5 digit number in one of 3 places:-